hacks-guide/Guide_Wii/_pages/en_US/wii-loaders.md

 ---
-title: "USB Loaders"
+title: "Wii Backup Loaders"
 ---

 {% include toc title="Table of Contents" %}

-This guide introduces USB loaders on the Wii.
-They can be primarily used to load game backups that were dumped from a retail game disc.
+This guide introduces Wii backup loaders.
+They can be primarily used to load game backups on an SD or USB that were dumped from a retail game disc.
 Depending on the loader, there may also be extensions to allow it to function as a frontend for non-Wii games as well.
 The two most commonly used loaders are USB Loader GX and WiiFlow Lite (a regularly updated mod of the original WiiFlow) - one loader may work better for you than the other, so it's worth trying both out.

-**Note about Configurable USB Loader:**<br>
-Due to the age and lack of support for Configurable USB Loader (last update was in 2011), this guide does not provide dedicated installation instructions.
-If enough demand is there, it may be added in the future.
-{: .notice--warning}

-In order for a USB loader to function properly, you must have the correct cIOS installed.
+In order for Wii loader to function properly, you must have the latest cIOS installed.
 Please check [this](cios) guide for instructions if you are on Wii, and [this](cios-mini) guide if you are on Wii mini.
 {: .notice--warning}

-To play games, you are advised to use a large SD card or an external hard drive, flash drives are very sporadic in functionality.
+To play games, you are advised to use a large SD card or an external hard drive, flash drives are not recommended and very sporadic in functionality.
 See [storage FAQ](faq).
 {: .notice--info}

-Forwarders to open these loaders on the Wii Menu can be found on the Open Shop Channel for [WiiFlow Lite](https://oscwii.org/library/app/wiiflow_channel_installer) or on the official SourceForge page for [USB Loader GX](https://sourceforge.net/projects/usbloadergx/files/Releases/Forwarders/USB%20Loader%20GX-UNEO_Forwarder_5_1_AHBPROT.wad/download).
-You can install either with [YAWM ModMii Edition](yawmme).
+The official Wii menu forwarder installer for Wiiflow Lite can be found on the [Open Shop Channel](https://oscwii.org/library/app/wiiflow_channel_installer).
+Run the app in the Homebrew Channel to install the forwarder.
+The USB Loader GX official forwarder can be found on the [SourceForge](https://sourceforge.net/projects/usbloadergx/files/Releases/Forwarders/USB%20Loader%20GX-UNEO_Forwarder_5_1_AHBPROT.wad/download) page.
+You can install it with [YAWM ModMii Edition](yawmme).
 {: .notice--info}

 ### Differences between WiiFlow Lite and USB Loader GX